GalKepler/YY_prep/README.md

 - 🗂️ **Update fieldmaps**: Automatically update `IntendedFor` fields in BIDS fieldmap JSON files for fMRIPrep compatibility
 - 📊 **CSV integration**: Integrate with your own data structure using a user-generated CSV file
 - ⚡ **Modern CLI**: Run the workflow with a single, modern, tab-completing command-line interface built with Typer
-- 🔬 **fMRIPrep ready**: Provides an easy wrapper to ensure your data is properly formatted for fMRIPrep preprocessing
+- 🔬 **fMRIPrep integration**: Run fMRIPrep preprocessing with a nipype-like interface using Docker
 - 🏗️ **Heuristic support**: Use predefined or custom heuristics for flexible DICOM conversion
+- 🐳 **Docker ready**: Built-in Docker support for fMRIPrep execution

 ## Quick Start